LIXINGCHEN-CPP/new_ass/README.md

 ## Backend Development

-The backend is located in the `/backend` directory:
+The backend is located in the `/backend` directory: Create .env before starting

 ```bash
 cd backend